 From September 2021, we're offering in-person sessions in the following teams:

 - Scotland, Shrewsbury, Leamington & Birmingham, Southampton, Leeds, Exeter, Belfast, Newcastle and Maidstone.

-For all other areas, we're currently offering virtual sessions via Zoom and will move to in-person delivery in September 2022.
+For all other areas, we will be offering virtual sessions via Zoom from the following dates:.